tduyduc/tduyduc/README.md

 ![T.D.
 Stoneheart's GitHub stats](https://github-readme-stats.vercel.app/api?username=tduyduc&theme=merko&show_icons=true&count_private=true)

-I'm Trần Duy Đức (given name is Đức), a full-stack developer with 1-year experience in AngularJS, or, to be full, the MEAN stack.
+I'm Trần Duy Đức (given name is Đức), a software developer with 1-year experience in NestJS back-end development, and another 1-year experience in AngularJS, or, to be full, the MEAN stack.
 I had some experience with Google Apps Script to create complex apps in Google Sheets.

 In my free time, I work on my personal projects, with the most notable one being [my original music and video game music remixes](https://soundcloud.com/tduyduc), [all composed in a way similar to coding](https://www.youtube.com/channel/UCZHREXHRSxg4Lw8i0p4mKrw), which makes myself a "music developer".